GSA/fpki-guides/pages/fpki_truststores.md

 ## What is a Trust Store?
 There are millions of identity (certificates issued to people) and device certificates issued in the world today, and the list constantly changes as some certificates are revoked and others are issued--far too many for your computer to maintain an up-to-date list.

 Instead, each application and the operating system (OS) on your computer keep a list of **trusted root certificates** in a **Trust Store** within the specific application or the OS.
-From their list of trusted root certificates, the application or the OS issues certificates to people (i.e., identities) and devices.
-When your computer is presented with an identity or device certificate from a PIV credential, website, e-mail, or other digital item, either an application or the OS will verify whether or not the certificate relates ("chains") to one of the trusted root certificates in the Trust Store. (**Note:** Not only do applications and OSs keep lists of trusted root certificates--Trust Stores themselves sometimes keep a list of trusted root certificates that comply with the Trust Store's requirements.)
+When your computer is presented with an identity or device certificate from a PIV credential, website, e-mail, or other digital item, either an application or the OS will verify whether or not the certificate relates ("chains") to one of the trusted root certificates in the Trust Store.

 ## What are the most commonly used Trust Stores?